tiwillia/specware/README.md

 - `feature new-implementation-plan <short-name>` - Add implementation plan to existing feature
 - `feature update-state <short-name> <status>` - Update feature development status

+#### Jira Integration
+These commands are intended to be run by Claude Code during the specification workflow to gather context from Jira:
+- `jira get-issue <issue-key>` - Fetch and display a single Jira issue for context gathering

 ### Claude Command (/specify)

 Interactive Claude Command with three primary workflows: